ARMS public statement of how your data is protected

-ARMS Ltd has been appointed as processor of your personal data by Enemalta Plc (“Enemalta”), a Maltese public limited company bearing registration number C65836, having its registered address at Church Wharf, Marsa, MRS 1000, Malta, and Water Services Corporation (“WSC”), established in virtue of Chapter 355 of the laws of Malta and having its registered address at Qormi Road, Luqa, LQA 9043 (the entities), the latter two being joint controllers of your personal data.
-At ARMS Ltd, we process your personal information on behalf of the entities, for the purposes of providing you with water and electricity services, and any other ancillary services.
+We, namely Enemalta plc (“Enemalta”), a Maltese public limited company bearing registration number C 65836 and having its registered address at Triq Belt il-Hażna, Marsa, MRS 1571, Malta and the Water Services Corporation (“WSC”), established in virtue of Chapter 355 of the laws of Malta and having its registered address at Qormi Road, Luqa, LQA 9043, jointly process your personal data for the purposes of providing you with electricity and water services.

 We are committed to respecting your privacy.

 If you have questions about our processing of your personal data, you may contact:

 - Enemalta plc at the address Central Administration Building, Church Wharf, Marsa, MRS 1000, or by email at firstname.lastname@example.org or by telephone on 8007 2224; and

 - WSC at the address indicated above, or by email at email@example.com or by telephone on 8007 6400.